AdobeDocs/campaign-classic.en/help/message-center/using/testing-message-templates.md

    ![](assets/messagecenter_create_seedaddr_008.png)

 Once the addresses are created, you can display their preview and personalization.
-Refer to [Transactional message preview](../../message-center/using/transactional-message-preview.md).
+Refer to [Transactional message preview](#transactional-message-preview).

-## Personalization data{#personalization-data}
+## Personalization data {#personalization-data}

 It is possible to use data in the message template to test transactional message personalization.
 This functionality is used to generate a preview or send a proof.
 If you install the **Deliverability** module, this data allows you to display a rendering of the messages for various internet access providers (**Inbox rendering**: for more on this, refer to [this section](../../delivery/using/inbox-rendering.md)).